The first ‘Rise of Skywalker’ reviews are in, and they are (mostly) positive

 — Ryan Parker (@TheRyanParker) December 17, 2019

 Not to take a bite out of a Burger King Spoiler Whopper, but here is a prediction of what these reviews mean.
-Two of the most controversial things Rian Johnson did with The Last Jedi is turn Luke Skywalker into an Obi-Wan-style apparition (after he initially forsook the resistance altogether) and reveal that Rey’s parents were… rando nobodies.
+Two of the most controversial things Rian Johnson did with The Last Jedi are turn Luke Skywalker into an Obi-Wan-style apparition (after he initially forsook the resistance altogether) and reveal that Rey’s parents were . . . rando nobodies.
 Look for Luke Skywalker to return to his corporeal form in the new film, and for Rey’s real parentage to really be revealed for real this time, and perhaps someone will also blow up a casino planet.

 For the most part, though, the first wave of reviews are decidedly positive.